Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 BodyItemPtr bodyItem;

-is a pointer variable corresponding to the BodyItem described above; the pointer type of BodyItem is usually expressed as:
+is a pointer variable for the BodyItem described above.
+While BodyItem’s pointer type is normally:

 BodyItem*